 You can box them up as a gift or line them up on plates for your party!
 I'm sure it'll be a hit for your family and guests.
 We enjoyed them with family, discussing who eats which one first.😊 My 3-top favorites were apple pies, pecan pies, and pretzels!

 If you tried it, I'd like to know how you enjoyed it with family and friends!
 I would appreciate it if you could leave feedback to support this small blog.

 📌 Frequently Asked Questions

 Yes!
 You can use this dough for any cookies or sweet tarts.
-I love this dough you can use for lots of things!
+I love this dough because you can use it for many cookie projects!

 To see all the steps visually and get a better understanding of all, check out the video tutorial:

 Don't forget to subscribe if you liked it😉

 - Pumpkin Spice Bread (Coming next week!)